2025 Central Washington Wildcats football team

-The 2025 Central Washington Wildcats football team represents Central Washington University in the 2025 NCAA Division II football season as a member of the Lone Star Conference (LSC); this is the Wildcats' fourth season as a football-only member of the LSC.
-The team is led by seventh-year head coach Chris Fisk and play home games at Tomlinson Stadium in Ellensburg, Washington.
+The 2025 Central Washington Wildcats football team represented Central Washington University in the 2025 NCAA Division II football season as a member of the Lone Star Conference (LSC); this was the Wildcats' fourth season as a football-only member of the LSC.
+The team was led by seventh-year head coach Chris Fisk and played home games at Tomlinson Stadium in Ellensburg, Washington.

 With a week 10 win over Sul Ross, the Wildcats won at least a share of the LSC title.
 With a win over Western Oregon in the final week of the regular season, Central Washington claimed the conference title outright.